Azure/data-api-builder/README.md

 - For example, to invoke a FindMany on the Table "Books" and retrieve the "id" and "title" we would have do a GET request on uri `https://localhost:5001/books/?_f=id,title`

-  - To see code execution flow, set a breakpoint in the controller which is associated with the particular DatabaseType that you are using, ie: after line 75 in `RestController.cs`.
-This is a good entry point for debugging if you are not sure where in the service your problem is located.
+#### Debugging

+To see code execution flow, the first place to start would be to set breakpoints in either `GraphQLcontroller.cs` or `RestController.cs`.
+Those controllers represent the entry point of a GraphQL and REST request, respectively.

 ## Using Docker Containers